Rizquez/Codemnesis/README.md

 - Prepare a **release** and validate documentation and dependencies.
 - Perform automated **technical reviews** to identify *magic* functions or poorly cohesive modules.

+## 🛠️ Key features

+- Browse the repository filtering by a specific programming language.
+- Detection of documentation on classes, methods, decorators, and functions.
+- Obtaining minimum metrics for each module based on the elements contained in the module.

+### Generated documents

+- **Readme** file generated based on existing documentation in the repository code.
+- **Graph** associated with the map of import dependencies between modules.
+- **Report** with relevant information on common indicators and interpreted metrics.

 > [!IMPORTANT]
 > Supported programming languages: Python and C#.

-## 🛠️ Key features (MVP)

-### First phase

-- Browse the repository filtering by a specific programming language.
-- Detection of documentation on classes, methods, decorators, and functions (depending on the language).
-- Generation of documentation in `README` file.

-> [!NOTE]
-> The README file is generated from the existing documentation in the code.

-### Second phase

-- Minimum metrics on the files.
-- Dependency map (import between modules).
-- Templates with Jinja2 for report generation.

-> [!IMPORTANT]
-> This phase is currently under development.

 ## 💽 Installation (Windows)